 “This is a happy day for me, the happiest day of my life,” Aaron Kavalla closed a hand-tooled Haftarah cover, smiling toward the community cantor just finishing ‘Avodat Hakodesh’.
-Once Rabbi Hirshhorn, who’d guided through the tefillin and prayers, handed Aaron his kiddush cup, the bar mitzvah boy stepped bashfully beside the red velvet-draped bimah to unfold a yellow tablet sheet and spread it across a small podium.
+Once Rabbi Hirshhorn, who’d guided through the tefillin and prayers, handed Aaron his seudat cup, the bar mitzvah boy stepped bashfully beside the red velvet-draped bimah to unfold a yellow tablet sheet and spread it across a small podium.

 “He’s a rat,” Sydney hissed.
 “That’s what he is.”

 “I have now passed from the world of childhood to manhood.
-I can bear the holy burden of our religion,” Aaron read from scribbled notes, fussing with his leather tefillin straps and prayer boxes as his eyes repeatedly searched the synagogue, row by row.
+I can bear the holy burden of our religion,” Aaron read from scribbled notes, fussing with his black leather tefillin straps and prayer boxes as his eyes repeatedly searched the synagogue, row by row.

-“If the bastard had any decency, he’d be by his kid’s side…” She whispered her running commentary between Melissa’s and my shoulders, leaning in from one pew removed.
-“Martin Kavalla could be here giving the Father’s Blessing.
-But the creep never took responsibility for his son in the first place.
+“If the shirking bastard had any decency, he’d be by his son’s side…” She whispered her running commentary between Melissa’s and my shoulders, leaning in from one pew removed.
+“Martin Kavalla could be here giving the Father’s Blessing and laying the tefillin.
+But the creep never took responsibility for his kid in the first place.
 That’s why he doesn’t have the balls to show up now.”

-“What parents do for their children is more important than all things else,” young Aaron choked up, tugging at his Hershey brown suit and the white silk tallis shawl tasseled about his shoulders.
+“What parents do for their children is more important than all things else,” young Aaron choked up, tugging at his Hershey brown suit and the white silk tallis tasseled about his shoulders.
 He smiled toward his beaming mother—seated front row, center—then zeroed in on the motionless rear doors.
 “I think the most fitting reward and token of gratitude I can offer is to fulfill this commandment: To honor thy mother and…thy…father…”

 “What makes it even worse is the putz won’t cut the cord and give Lorraine the divorce she’s been begging for since he ran out.
 So he’s, like, making an agunah out of her because it’s the same as if he won’t give her a get.”

 “Gotcha,” I nodded and tsked toward Moon, as if I actually knew what this unfamiliar life force was talking about.